sectsect/webpack-sweet-entry/README.md

 npm install --save-dev @sect/webpack-sweet-entry
 ```
 ## Features
-- Help Dynamic Entry Points with wildcards
+- Help dynamic entry points with glob pattern.
-- Support Partial files (Files and Directories named with a leading underscore `_` is ignored.)
+- Support Partial files (Files and Directories named with a leading underscore `_` is ignored.).
-- Keep directory structure in the output directory
+- Keep directory structure in the output directory.

 ## Usage Example